Jump to:

 Geo-restrictions are one of the biggest pain points of modern gaming.
 A game is fully released, but not for you.
 Maybe it’s locked to the U.S. store.
 Maybe your local version is censored.
 Maybe you just want to watch an official esports stream that’s “not available in your region.”
 Whatever the reason, it always feels unfair.

-A VPN fixes that.
+The best VPN for gaming fixes that.
 You just connect to a server in the country where the content is available, and you’re in.
 No more waiting for delayed launch dates or dealing with regional pricing nonsense.
 I’ve used it to grab DLC that wasn’t available in my country yet, access Japanese game stores, and even unlock early access betas that were “technically” region-limited.

 It’s not just about how you play games, either.
 Want to stream a tournament or show that’s geo-blocked?
 A VPN lets you spoof your location and get around that restriction instantly.